Pankajzire/django-todo/README.md

 A simple todo app built with django

 ![todo App](https://raw.githubusercontent.com/shreys7/django-todo/develop/staticfiles/todoApp.png)
-### Setup 1 :To run manually use these steps, To run on Docker directly jump to step 2
+### Setup 1 :To run manually use these steps, To run on Docker directly jump to setup 2